Rainbow Fund Fundraising Guidelines

 Anyone under the age of 16 who wishes to take part in fundraising for charity, must have permission from their parent or guardian.
 The event undertaken must be appropriately suited to their age.

-The Rainbow Fund will thank all of its donors, and where appropriate publicly acknowledge people or groups for their support.
-The Rainbow Fund website will periodically list donations made, so that you can check that the money has been safely received.
-You are welcome to check directly with the Independent Treasurer that donated money has been received and properly accounted for.
-The Rainbow Fund works closely with the local LGBT press and social media to highlight the activities it undertakes.
-The Rainbow Fund will also periodically publish a list of grants it has made with the money donated.
+The Brighton Rainbow Fund will thank all of its donors, and where appropriate publicly acknowledge people or groups for their support.
+The Brighton Rainbow Fund website will periodically list donations made, so that you can check that the money has been safely received.
+You are welcome to check directly with us, via this website that donated money has been received and properly accounted for.
+The Brighton Rainbow Fund works closely with the local LGBT press and social media to highlight the activities it undertakes.
+The Brighton Rainbow Fund will also periodically publish a list of grants it has made with the money donated.